Japan to extend Tokyo area state of emergency to March 21 | Law-Order

 Japan to extend Tokyo area state of emergency to March 21

-The government is keen to tame the spread of the virus as preparations ramp up for the Tokyo Olympics with just 4-1/2 months until the kick-off.
-Foreign athletes have been barred from entering Japan to train ahead of the Games during the state of emergency.
+The government is keen to tame the spread of the virus as preparations ramp up for the Tokyo Olympics with just 4-1/2 months until the Games start.
+Foreign athletes have been barred from entering Japan to train before the Games during the state of emergency.
 It was not immediately clear if the ban would remain in place during the extension for the Tokyo region while the order has already been lifted for the rest of the country.

-The current curbs are narrower in scope than those imposed under an emergency in the spring of last year when schools and non-essential businesses were mostly shuttered.
-Still, new case numbers are at a fraction of their peak in early January, when the state of emergency took effect.
-Tokyo reported 279 cases on Thursday, compared with a record-high 2,520 on Jan.
+The current curbs are narrower in scope than those imposed under an emergency last spring when schools and non-essential businesses were mostly shuttered.
+New case numbers are still a fraction of their peak in early January when the state of emergency took effect.
+Tokyo reported 301 cases on Friday, compared with a record-high 2,520 on Jan.
 7

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)